bronwencc/bronwencc.github.io/README.md

 #### Changes to this template:
 * I have changed the background image to one of my own creation for the About page, but the original for this theme, named [about-bg.png](https://github.com/bronwencc/bronwencc.github.io/blob/master/img/about-bg.png), can be found in the "img" folder.
 * I added an icon and link to my LinkedIn page; previously it had links only to my Github and Learn.co (Flatiron website) profiles, with options for Facebook and Twitter profile links.
+* Added statement to [post.html](https://github.com/bronwencc/bronwencc.github.io/blob/master/_layouts/post.html) so a post shows "(Edited: date format)" in "Posted by" text when there is a page `updated` variable.
 * I added a custom error page to show in case of a 404 error when navigating the blog, as [404.html](https://github.com/bronwencc/bronwencc.github.io/blob/master/404.html).
 * I [changed](https://github.com/bronwencc/bronwencc.github.io/commit/56f5d3c6bc0bb5f9712edef98d8f7494b216d403) the [page.html](https://github.com/bronwencc/bronwencc.github.io/blob/master/_layouts/page.html) layout to allow pages to use their own page `description`, if provided.